BlessingUchenna891/powerbi-airline-ops-revenue-dashboard/README.md

 **Executive Overview dashboards (2 pages)** designed to work together, presenting a logical flow of information for a senior leader.
 They effectively separate the Performance Status (Page 1) from the Revenue and Failure Breakdown (Page 2).

-**Operations Performance (Executive View):** Focuses on high-impact KPIs (e.g., 15% On-Time Rate, 25.38 AVG Delay mins) and uses a stacked bar chart to instantly diagnose Operational issues as the dominant cause of delays.
+**Operations Performance:** Focuses on high-impact KPIs (e.g., 15% On-Time Rate, 25.38 AVG Delay mins) and uses a stacked bar chart to instantly diagnose Operational issues as the dominant cause of delays.

 **Revenue Performance (Page 3):** Links operational metrics to financial results.
 Key features include tracking Total Revenue, AVG Revenue, and Fuel Used.
 The page features a critical visual showing AVG Delay (mins) by Route, highlighting high-delay routes that threaten revenue streams (e.g., Abuja-Lagos).

 **Detailed Analysis (Operations Performance 3 (Page 6)):** Provides transactional tables with conditional formatting to allow users to drill down to individual flight performance, revenue groups, and delay severity levels.

+**Data Modeling & UX:** Ensured data integrity by creating necessary time intelligence columns (Month Num) to correctly sort time-series visuals chronologically.

+**RESULTS & DEMONSTRATED IMPACTS**

+**1. Actionable Intelligence:** Provided clear data that allows management to shift focus from merely observing delays to prioritizing procedure review specifically in the Operational and Technical departments.

+**2. Risk Management:** Enabled the business to quantify the risk of operational failure on a route-by-route basis, informing resource allocation and scheduling decisions.

+**3.Technical Proficiency:** Showcases advanced skills in DAX, Data Modeling, Waterfall charts, and Dual-Axis visualization for effective business storytelling.

-**SKILLS DEMONSTRATED**
+**SKILLS & TECHNIUES DEMONSTRATED**

 **Power BI Desktop:** End-to-end report design and development.